laurieskelly/srccon-data/2014/transcripts/Session_08_Hitchhikers_Guide_to_Datasets_fixed.md

 RYAN: What kind of stories are you going to tell with this -- with pictures of the earth from space?

->&gt;JEFF: Uh, think about it.
+JEFF: Uh, think about it.
 Sorry, we don't talk about stories, but we do like playing with it, so we can show you a demo.
 The fun part of this data is -- well, not for me, but for the designers in our crew -- is it's the only data that you get to play with in Photoshop, because you can do many things, most people think raster data is images, right, and it is imagery, but the other thing that you can do is you can create false color images to look at things like vegetation growth, because the way -- Here, I'll sort of draw it on the board.
 Because the way that Landsat works, it's for a lot of scientists, but the way that Landsat works, is there's sort of this spectrum of light in, you know, the electromagnetic spectrum, and Landsat sort of picks up sort of like this stuff, right, so it picks up, there are these different bands.
 It has like actually 8 different cameras or something like that, and it will pick up like the red band, the green band, and the blue band, and then you can also get ultraviolet, so you can do things like pick up vegetation, you can get infra -- a little bit of infrared, although that gets a little weird, and the way that you combine all of these different bands shows how you can, you know, defines what the picture that you're showing is.
 And it's actually a dataset, right, when you think about a picture, it actually is, if you add geo reference coordinate to it, you're actually dealing with little itty-bitty grids of data, right, so this is maybe, you know, a gigabyte, so would that it be, you know, like 1,000 by 1,000 grids on the earth that contain like actual emanations of data.
 People do all sorts of things like flood modeling with grids like this, where they'll just mask out all of the blue stuff and there's your water, and then all of a sudden you can feed that through, you know, like GPUs and things like that to do analysis on it.

 >&gt;And it's just like a really cool dataset that I don't think we've done much with outside of just plain imagery of you know, plane crashes and war zones, and I think there's a lot of talk about investigative space journalism but I think we can do a lot with this and I'd like to see people fiddling more with raster data.
 Because it really is true, you know GDAL and Photoshop, you're just dealing with.